splunk/public-o11y-docs/infrastructure/metrics-pipeline/metrics-usage-report.rst

 .. _metrics-usage-report:

 ************************************************************************
-Understand your metrics usage with metrics usage analytics report
+Understand your metrics usage with metrics usage report
 ************************************************************************

 To get a detailed breakdown of your metric time series (MTS) creation and usage, you can request a usage report for a specific time interval by contacting your tech support member or your account team.
 By default, the time interval is 30 days.

-You can use the detailed metrics usage analytics report to optimize your usage of custom metrics.
+You can use the detailed metrics usage report to optimize your usage of custom metrics.

     * If you are on a usage-based pricing plan, all your metrics are considered custom metrics.
 By using the report to find and clean high cardinality metrics, you can better control your costs and query performance.
     * If you are on a host-based pricing plan with high utilization of custom metrics, you can use the report to lower your custom metrics usage.